The Schipperke’s small size and easy-care coat are attractive qualities, but his intelligence and curiosity are also admirable traits.

 Because he’s so small, he can be a bit prone to weight gain, so be sure not to overfeed him.

 A Schipperke gaining a pound is not the same as a St. Bernard gaining a pound, after all.

 How Much Exercise Does a Schipperke Need?

-The Schipperke needs at least a 30-minute walk on leash.
+The Schipperke needs at least a 30-minute walk on a leash.
 But he will pleasantly surprise you because he also makes a good jogging companion.